Transfer Function Mathematics

 March 19, 2019

 A transfer function, H(f), can be used to find resonance or anti-resonance in a system.
 Generally, the true transfer function is not known but can be estimated.
 A transfer function estimate is notated as Ĥ(f).

 The transfer function indicates where there is a sudden increase (resonance) or decrease (anti-resonance) in the spectral power of a device or system.

 A transfer function H(f) of a system with input (reference) x and output (response) y is written as the ratio H(f)=Y(f)/X(f), where X(f) is the Fourier transform of x and Y(f) is the Fourier transform of y.

 The transfer function H(f) tells us what is transferred from an input, X(f), to the output, Y(f).
 This is denoted as Y(f) = H(f)X(f).

-If H is linear time-invariant (LTI), then a single tone of frequency (f) at the input will result in a single tone only of the same frequency (f) at the output, such that:
+If H is linear time-invariant (LTI), then a single frequency tone at the input will result in a single tone of the same frequency at the output, such that:

 In this case, it may well be that A1≠A2 and ϕ1≠ϕ2.
 Mathematically speaking, this means that sinusoids are eigenvectors of the linear operator H.

 In general, the transfer function of a system is not known nor can be known.
 However, it can be estimated with a transfer function estimator Ĥ. There are several industry-standard estimators, including:

 Use Ĥ1 when the system has little or no input (reference) measurement noise.